 There are many reasons to keep squirrels out of your garden.
 They can destroy flowers, fruit and vegetables that you worked hard to grow.
 Squirrels will steal and smash your prized plants as well.

-My husband began researching how to keep squirrels out of your garden, hence this blog post.
-He showed me some videos of how to do this with homemade items.
+I began researching how to keep squirrels out of your garden, hence this blog post.
+I found some videos on how to do this with homemade items.
 I will be discussing these as well as other methods below.

 Methods to Keep Squirrels Out of Your Garden